Welcome to the official Nordic Radio Amateur Union (NRAU) webpage

 This is a free translation of a NRAU description, as found on the NRRL web in May 2011:

-NRAU is a Nordic organization composed of individual national organization.
+NRAU is a Nordic organization composed of individual national organizations.
 NRAU's aim is to coordiate radio amateur activities, and to work towards a common solution for the Nordic countries.

 NRAU holds a meeting ahead of every IARU conference, where all proposed agenda items are duly discussed in the attempt to reach a mutual Nordic understanding and agreement, when possible.
-In this way the Nordic countries will be well prepared prior to joining the conference, using joint argumentation for the decisions made at the previous NRAU meeting.
+In this way the Nordic countries will be well prepared prior to participating in the IARU conference, using joint argumentation for the decisions made at the previous NRAU meeting.

 This table displays the member organizations of NRAU, in addition to IARU Region 1.
-Clicking any indivudal logo will redirect you to the selected organization's national webpage.
+Clicking any indivudal logo will redirect you to the corresponding organization's webpage.